 Looking for things to do near Fishguard?
 Step beyond the coastal paths and cosy pubs and discover the Hollywood cove in West Wales.
 Here's our inside guide.
+Also, don't miss our complete Wales road trip itinerary.

 Things to do in and ARound Fishguard